wqweto/VbAsyncSocket/README.md

 ### ToDo

- - [ ] Allow client to assign client certificate for connection
+ - [x] Allow client to assign client certificate for connection
- - [ ] Provide UI for end-user to choose suitable certificates from Personal certificate store
+ - [x] Provide UI for end-user to choose suitable certificates from Personal certificate store
+ - [x] Add wrapper for http protocol
- - [ ] Add wrappers for http and ftp protocols
+ - [ ] Add wrapper for ftp protocol
  - [x] Add WinSock control replacement
  - [ ] Add more samples (incl. `vbcurl.exe` utility)
  - [x] Refactor subclassing thunk to use msg queue not to re-enter IDE in debug mode